Ministry of Defence Main Building: Design and construction

-Construction progress on the building was short-lived as work largely stopped at the outbreak of the Second World War in 1939.
+Construction progress on the building was short-lived as work largely stopped in 1939 at the outbreak of the Second World War.
 Work recommenced at the end of hostilities and in 1949 the wine cellar was encased by the contractor, Trollope & Colls, in protective layers of concrete, steel and brick and placed on mahogany cushions, carriage rails and steel rollers.
 It was then moved 43 ft 6 in to one side onto a specially designed steel frame so that a 20 ft hole could be created on its original site.
 The 1,000 ton structure was lowered on screwjacks, and then moved 33 ft 10 in back to its final position.

 Opening and operational use

-In 1951 the northern end of the building was ready for occupation by the Board of Trade.
+In 1951, the northern end of the building was ready for occupation by the Board of Trade.
 The Air Ministry took occupation of the southern part of the building when it was completed in 1959.

 The Whitehall Gardens Building, as it was known when it opened, was Harris' last major work and the last significant neoclassical style government building.
-The September 1951 edition of Building praised the new building; however, it became known as the 'Whitehall Monster' and was described by architectural historian Nikolaus Pevsner as a 'monument of tiredness'.
+The September 1951 edition of Building magazine praised the new building; however, it became known as the 'Whitehall Monster' and was described by architectural historian Nikolaus Pevsner as a 'monument of tiredness'.

-In 1964, the former incarnation of the Ministry of Defence, the Admiralty, the War Office and the Air Ministry, were all combined to form the modern Ministry of Defence.
-This move generated a requirement for a single large building to accommodate staff for the new ministry and the Whitehall Gardens Building was identified as the preferred option, with the Board of Trade moving to the Victoria area of London.
-A short-list of names for the new headquarters comprised "The Mall", "Whitehall Building" and, the eventual winner, "Main Building".
+In 1964, the former incarnation of the Ministry of Defence, the Admiralty, the War Office and the Air Ministry, were combined to form the modern Ministry of Defence.
+This generated a requirement for a single large building to accommodate staff for the new ministry and the Whitehall Gardens Building was identified as the preferred option, with the Board of Trade moving to the Victoria area of London.

-On 14 January 1970 the building was grade I listed by English Heritage as a building of exceptional interest.
+On 14 January 1970, the building was Grade I listed by English Heritage as a building of exceptional interest.